WSU-cshimizu/ceg4110-group-project-not-my-fortepiano/deliverables/guest-lectures/guest-11-24.md

 - Tech writing is a skill that helps you understand other people's thought-space.

-- AAA Devs are Academic, Available, Amiable.
+- AAA Devs are Academic, Available, and Amiable.

+- You don't get better by not trying.

 ## Differences from Cogan's lectures